Andrilahere/Food_chatbot/README.md

-This is a food chatbot using Google's Dialoglfow and backend is integrted using Python nd FastAPI
+This is a food chatbot using Google's Dialoglfow and backend is integrted using Python and FastAPI